Havana Harris: Early life

-Harris was born on the Gold Coast and attended Varsity College throughout her upbringing.
-Her father, Jonathan, was a professional basketballer who played in the National Basketball League for the Gold Coast Rollers in the 1990s.
-Her mother Samantha Hughes was an elite junior netball player who transitioned to marathon running, winning the Gold Coast Marathon in 2000 and the Melbourne Marathon in 2001.
-Havana began her sports journey in athletics where she was an elite runner and was crowned under-12 national champion in high jump.
+Harris was born on the Gold Coast, Queensland, to parents Samantha and Jonathan.
+Her mother was a junior netballer who transitioned to marathon running, winning the Gold Coast Marathon in 2000 and the Melbourne Marathon in 2001, whilst her father was a professional basketballer who played for the Gold Coast Rollers in the National Basketball League in the 1990s, before later becoming a sergeant at the Coolangatta Police Station.
+She has one brother, Jonah, who is a member of the Gold Coast Suns Academy.
+Her second cousin is Australian tennis player Nicole Pratt.

-Harris was invited to play Australian rules football by her school for the first time at the age of 13 and she would later go on to lead Varsity College to an AFL Queensland State Championship win in 2022.
+Harris attended Varsity College from prep to Year 12.
+She began her sports journey in athletics where she was an elite runner and was crowned under-12 national champion in high jump.
+Harris was invited to play Australian rules football by her school for the first time at the age of 13 and would later go on to lead Varsity College to an AFL Queensland State Championship win in 2022.
 She also played junior football for the Burleigh Bombettes and later switched clubs to play in the top state QAFLW competition for Bond University and was voted Best on Ground in their 2023 QAFLW Grand Final victory.
-She was represented Queensland mutltiple times throughout her junior football career and was named in the U18 All-Australian team in back-to-back years after two outstanding performances in the U18 National Championships.
+She was represented Queensland multiple times throughout her junior football career and was named in the U18 All-Australian team in back-to-back years after two outstanding performances in the U18 National Championships.

 AFLW career

-Harris was drafted to her hometown team, the Gold Coast Suns, with the second selection in the 2024 AFL Women's draft after matching a bid from the Melbourne.
+Harris was drafted to her hometown team, the Gold Coast Suns, with the second selection in the 2024 AFL Women's draft after matching a bid from Melbourne.